 “Well, you should have these programs translated into French, so we can use them for our classes too.”

 The interpreter asked, “Can’t you translate them into French?”
-He assumed that teachers at Anderson School were allotted paid time to prepare their lessons.
+He assumed that teachers at Greenhill School were allotted paid time to prepare their lessons.

 “Why should I have to do that?” asked the young woman.
 “You are the ones supposed to provide nature education to the public.”
 She stuffed the brochure back into the rack.